hsscode/hsscode/README.md

 - 👋 Hi, I’m @hsscode
-- 👀 I’m interested in DATA ANALYST
-- 🌱 I’m currently learning DATA ANALYSIS
+- 🌱 I’m currently working as a DATA ANALYST
 - 💞️ I’m looking to collaborate on DATA SCIENCE PROJECT
 - 📫 How to reach me : harshsengar28@gmail.com